 General Guidance.

 The inspector should find implementing documents that specifically address the conduct of audits by the licensee.
 Personnel conducting audits evaluate programmatic compliance and effectiveness of the implementation of the QA program.
 Licensee audits are independent, planned and documented evaluations performed by trained QA personnel.
 Two categories of audits are generally performed by the licensee: 1) internal audits of the activities performed by the licensee and its contractors, and 2) external audits of contractors that provide safety related items and services and are placed on an ASL or provide commercial grade items for dedication in accordance with 10 CFR Part 21.
 Internal audits conducted by the licensee focus on activities performed by the licensee and by contractors that work to the licensee’s QA program.
-External audits (evaluation required by Criterion VII of Appendix B to 10 CFR Part 50) conducted by the licensee focus on safety and qualityrelated activities performed by contractors that work to their own QA programs or that provide commercial grade items for dedication.
+External audits (evaluation required by Criterion VII of Appendix B to 10 CFR Part 50) conducted by the licensee focus on safety and quality-related activities performed by contractors that work to their own QA programs or that provide commercial grade items for dedication.

 The NRC inspector must keep in mind that these inspections are focused on the licensee, not on the licensee’s contractor that is on the ASL or provides commercial grade items for dedication.
 The primary purpose of the NRC inspections is to examine the implementation of the licensee’s QA program, including its oversight activities of its contractors on the ASL or those contractors providing commercial grade items that are dedicated.